 Agility is a key management characteristic of successful Agile organizations that stems from the Agile mindset, values, and principles.
 Agility represents the ability of organizations to adapt swiftly to the dynamics of the business world, induce a culture of learning and knowledge sharing, and preserve their momentum (novelty).

 Enterprise agility refers to scaling and evolving Agile practices across the entire enterprise, which requires a firm commitment to continuous improvement.
 Many businesses adopt Agile methodologies to establish an Agile culture within their organization.
-The ability to adapt to change is a key component of business agility, and it allows companies to execute their strategies better.
+The ability to adapt to change is a key component of organizational agility, and it allows companies to execute their strategies better.

 Goals like these aren't easy to achieve, and scaling frameworks alone cannot guarantee long-term survival.
 Although there is a growing number of enterprise-scaling Agile approaches, going back to the roots of what Agile thinking entails is what matters.